 For the follow-up, recorded largely in 1999, Smith abandoned restraint.
-He wanted a big sound – the most widesscreen Hollywood sound he’d ever captured – and he had the wherewithal to do it now.
+He wanted a big sound – the grandest, most Hollywood sound he’d ever captured – and he had the wherewithal to do it now.
 Working once again with Tom Rothrock and Rob Schnapf (who was married to Smith’s manager, Margaret Mittleman), Smith graduated to even more storied studios – not just Sunset Sound, but Capitol Studios in the famed Capitol Records Building and Abbey Road.
 According to William Todd Schulz in Torment Saint, his biography of Smith, Elliott had been musing aloud about how he’d like to work at Abbey Road someday, and someone at DreamWorks took him at his word and started booking the session right away.
 Such things do not happen to musicians who stay signed to Kill Rock Stars.

 From the off, Figure 8 is a more widescreen affair than even XO‘s most expansive moments.
 Opener Son of Sam, a deceptively perky 4-minute pop song about being so disconnected from everyone that you feel your closest kin is a serial killer, heralds a new sound for Smith immediately: brighter, sharper and louder (not in terms of distortion, just in terms of the compressed mix and Don Tyler’s heavily limited, brute-force mastering job) than ever before.